henrik/validates_url_format_of/README.markdown

 Takes the same arguments as [`validates_format_of`](http://api.rubyonrails.org/classes/ActiveRecord/Validations/ClassMethods.html#M001052) except for the `:with` regexp.

-The default `:message` is different based on whether or not the attribute name contains the word "URL".
+The default `:message` is different depending on whether the attribute name contains the word "URL".
 So you will get "Homepage URL does not appear to be valid" but "Homepage does not appear to be a valid URL" without having to customize the `:message`.

 Please note that the regexp used to validate URLs is not perfect, but hopefully good enough.
 See the test suite.
 Patches are very welcome.